Let me start this post with an interesting conversation I had with a Head of Supply Chain Operations a couple of years ago.

-In this post, I am going to share some precious lessons learned over the last 20 years working as an analyst, consultant, and a storyteller for my clients.
-This post will talk about the top 5 constructs of a good data story and demonstrate both the art and science behind it.
+Let me talk about the top 6 constructs of a good data story and demonstrate both the art and science behind it.

 If your story is targeting the Individual (CMO) aspect of the Persona then, you need to be crystal clear about the Roles and Responsibilities of that Individual, their Department, their Weekly/ Monthly/ Quarterly KPIs, and most importantly, what is their definition of Actionability.
 Remember, by the end of the day, you want your Persona to trigger an optimization in collaboration with their team.
 If there is no trigger, then the story is just a GOOD-TO-KNOW factual observation.

-As soon as the executives start consuming the story, the very first action they take is the filtering of the default view of the dashboard storyline by applying different filters.
-Below mentioned are some of the fundamental filters that should be a part of every dashboard are Time Period, Market/Country, Channel, Audience Segments, Category, Brands and so on.
+As soon as the executives start consuming the story, the very first action they take is to filter the default view of the dashboard storyline by applying different filters.
+Some of the fundamental filters that should be a part of every dashboard are Time Period, Market/Country, Channel, Audience Segments, Category, Brands and so on.

 Here are some essential tips for deciding what filters to choose for your dashboard: